How to promote your book in only a few minutes

 9. Run an ad

-Many sites have a Write For Us page, so keep your eyes open for opportunities to promote yourself to a much bigger audience.
+Many sites have a Write For Us page, so keep your eyes open for opportunities to promote your writing to a much wider audience.

 Tip!
 In fact, some writers don’t even bother with having their own blog, because having articles published on popular sites brings far more traffic, readers and importantly, social shares.